-One great thing about installing drywall is that it is so cheap.
+One great thing about installing drywall is that it is so inexpensive.
 None of the materials will bankrupt you.
 This is simple stuff: paper, gypsum, metal, screws, and some strips of plastic.

 You can tear out the existing drywall or plaster/lath in a room and re-wall it inexpensively.
 This cost even factors in your drywall tools but not insulating or running electricity.

 It is a great feeling to have all-new walls in a room where before you only had crumbling plaster or moldy, saggy wallboard.
-All you... need are five simple items:
+All you need are a few simple items.

 01 of 05

-But even those pricier materials, when you get down to it, are just gypsum sandwiched between two layers of paper.
+Drywall can get a bit more expensive if you purchase a specialty product like ultra-light drywall or sound-proof drywall.
+But even those pricier materials, at their hearts, are just gypsum sandwiched between two layers of paper.

 02 of 05

-Until some genius invents a better, cleaner, faster way to join pieces of drywall and cover up holes, we're stuck with joint compound.
+Until some genius invents a better, cleaner, faster way to join pieces of drywall and cover up holes, you're stuck with joint compound.

-Pejoratively called "mud" this stuff comes either ready-mixed in plastic tubs or dry in paper bags.
-Don't minimize how great it is to have the water pre-mixed into your joint compound; correctly mixing mud can be difficult for DIYers.
+Commonly called "mud," this material comes either ready-mixed in plastic tubs or dry in paper bags.
+Don't minimize how great it is to have the water pre-mixed into your joint compound; correctly mixing mud can be difficult for do-it-yourselfers.

-If you're mudding just a room or two, you will find it advantageous to buy pre-mixed mud; the cost savings is... not enough to warrant mixing up dry compound.
+If you're mudding just a room or two, you will find it advantageous to buy pre-mixed mud; the cost savings is not enough to warrant mixing up the dry compound.

-And if you want to get a bit more fancy, low-dust joint compound will significantly reduce--though not eliminate--those classic far-reaching clouds of drywall dust that will crawl even to the opposite end of the house.
-It costs about twice as much as regular mud, but I think it is worth it.
+If you want to reduce drywall dust, low-dust joint compound will significantly reduce—though not eliminate—those classic far-reaching clouds of drywall dust that will crawl even to the opposite end of the house.
+Low-dust drywall compound costs about twice as much as regular mud, but many users find the extra cost worthwhile.

 03 of 05

-Paper tape serves to join all connections, except for one.
+The paper tape serves to join all connections, except for outside corners.
+Use paper tape:

-The good thing about this--besides removing a step from the work process--is that the tape lays onto a perfectly flat board.
-With paper tape, there is the chance of embedded it into lumpy, less-than-smooth mud.
+The good thing about this—besides removing a step from the work process—is that the tape lays onto a perfectly flat board.
+With paper tape, there is the chance of embedding it into lumpy, less-than-smooth mud.

 04 of 05